 Ivomec is also excellent at killing roundworms and helping with hookworms.
-These feral cats are carrying lots of roundworms, the #1 intestinal parasite issue from hunting mice and birds.
-(Ivomec often sees resistance issues in our house pets where low dose Ivomec is used.
-Routine deworming as kittens by breeders and heartworm meds is the usual cause.
-Neither of these are a worry in feral cats that have never seen Ivomec.)
+These feral cats are carrying lots of roundworms, the number one intestinal parasite issue from hunting mice and birds.

 The key to healthy feral cats is to treat all of the cats, and this can be done effectively and easily.
 This same milk treatment has been used for farm cat colonies and has had great results in getting them healthy.